IAmFrench/EFREI-M2-ST2DCCC/README.md

 Cloud Integration (M2, M2-APP-LSI, M2-APP-RI, M2-PRO - 2021S9)

 ## Overview
-This repository contain the final project (that includes labs 1 to 3).
+This repository contains the final project (that includes labs 1 to 3).

 Instructions are available in `.pdf` files at the root of the directory.